wallacees12/AML-Laplacian-Attention/README.md

 - **Feasibility**:
   - No explicit numbers are stated in the paper indicating how long and costly training the model was.
 How can we obtain a better idea about how costly the training will be?
   - In case training turns out to be way to computationally expensive, how can we address that problem?
 Any other approaches than cutting down the size of the training dataset?

+### Extension
+-Generate Distributions with data, and see if Gaussian can model this